nutchak/nutchak.github.io/README.md

   - Data analysis (causal inference of real wage)
   - Machine learning (travelling salesman problem with genetic algorithm)
   - Web development (this one!)
-  - Lisp interpreter
+  - Lisp interpreter (not implemented yet)
 - Contact

+### Wireframe

+To be added.

 ### Framework

-React is chosen as a framework.
+React is chosen as a framework because it's one of the most popular framework.
+Since it is popular framework, there are a lot of documents and resources available.
 The languages used are HTML, CSS and JavaScript.
-UI framework is Tailwind CSS.
-Framer Motion is used for animations.
-VS Code is used as the IDE.
+I chose to use TailwindCSS as CSS-framework, since it helped shorthen the time (and it's pretty nice to use!).
+I also used prettier for a more consistent code when using TailwindCSS.
+Framer motion is used for animations.
+The IDE I used is VSCode.

 ### Reflection

-- Spent too much time on the design, i.e., fonts, colors, etc.
+- I spent too much time on the design, i.e., fonts, colors, etc. Since I don't have knowledge in neither UX nor UI design, I struggled a lot with this part.
+- (Very important!)
+The project structure wasn't set up as planned, as the project grew more complex.
+This is because of my lack of knowledge in web development and React.
-- The site is not developed with mobile first in mind (learnt this the hard way 🥲).
+- The site did not developed with mobile first in mind.
-  - Default sm of Tailwind CSS is not small enough.
+  - Default sm of Tailwind CSS is not small enough (my phone is iphone x, so the screen size is 576px).
 Changed from 640px to 576px.
+- Since I had so much fun with this project, the design and wireframe kept changing (there were so many things I wanted to try to implement!).
-- Centering the div.
+- The classic centering the div.

-### Further development
+### Possible further development

 1. Double check the responsiveness.
 2. Hero section.